 A. Run the race with endurance

-Matthew 6:19-20, “Do not lay up for yourselves treasures on earth, where moth and rust destroy, and where thieves break in and steal.
-But lay up for yourselves treasures in heaven, where neither moth nor rust destroys, and where thieves do not break in or steal; for where your treasure is, there your heart will be also.”
+The difference is the contrast between the things of the world, and the things of heaven.
+That which you pursue, and seek after should be imperishable.
+Eternal in nature.
+The soul was made for it.
+That’s why Jesus made that contrast in Matthew 6 verses 19 and 20 where he said, “Do not lay it for yourselves treasures on earth.
+Where moss and rust destroy, and thieves break in and steal.
+Live for yourselves treasures in heaven where neither moss nor rust destroys, and thieves do not break in and steal because it’s eternal.
+For where your treasure is there your heart will be also.”
+Your treasure.

 B. Fixing your eyes on Jesus